Layering customer, infrastructure and business perspectives into your monitoring (Part 4)

 Referring back to our three different audiences, each persona should see something different.
 In the last section, we saw the Support team dashboard.
 But that type of dashboard is great if we're assuming that our admins can log into SquaredUp and, by extension, SCOM.
 But you don't want your management or your customers to log into your monitoring system.
 That's where Open Access comes into play.
 We'll create some dashboards that we want to share, but we won't cover how to enable or create Open Access dashboards.

-Check out SquaredUp's Open Access KB Article:
+Check out SquaredUp's Open Access Knowledge Base Article: Open Access

 Our Management Level would probably want to look at a high-level dashboard that breaks out the CSOs and SSOs so that, at a glance, they make sure everything is in an operational state.
 Maybe something like this: